Toronto corridor into the US

 What this corridor does not include.

 No legal services.
 No Canadian company formation, no OSC and IIROC notifications, no US entity formation.
 No L-1, E-2, EB-5, TN, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Canada-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Canada-US tax-treaty evaluation.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for biotech, medtech, electronics, or industrial operators.

 Frequently asked.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Toronto and the US corridor.